-Since YTD covered drug costs now equal \$100, the Level III beneficiary has met the deductible.
+Since YTD covered drug costs now equal \$100, the Category 4 beneficiary has met the deductible.
 The next plan adjudicates the next claim by continuing to apply a 15 percent coinsurance (15% \$100 = \$15).

-7.3.6.2 Level III LICS Beneficiary, Plan Deductible Less Than Statutory Level III Amount and Greater Than Zero (Slide 23)
+7.3.6.2 Category 4 LICS Beneficiary, Plan Deductible Less Than Statutory Category 4 Amount and Greater Than Zero (Slide 27)

-Assume a Level III beneficiary in a basic PBP in 2006 that has a \$30 deductible, followed by 25 percent coinsurance in the initial coverage period.
-The first two claims of the year for the beneficiary are shown, applying the "lesser of" test by including the plan's \$30 deductible (not \$50) in the calculation on the Level III side.
+Assume that in 2006, a Category 4 beneficiary enrolls in a basic alternative PBP with a \$30 deductible, followed by 25 percent coinsurance in the Initial Coverage period.
+The first two claims of the year for the beneficiary are shown, applying the "lesser of" test by including the plan's \$30 deductible (not \$50) in the calculation on the Category 4 side.
 The negotiated prices are \$25 for a generic drug in the first claim and \$200 for the second claim; both are covered drugs.